JawadAlSaeed/HelpDesk-Project/README.md

 # HelpDesk
-A website to help employees in the company
+A website to help employees in the company. the website has many basic features which include:

+# request system

+# suggestion form

+# FAQs tab